// section 1

 3.3 · MCP servers: how AI agents connect to your stack.

-3.4 · Agent guardrails and safety gates: the boring feature that pays for the build.
+3.4 · Agent guardrails and safety gates.

 3.5 · Why I stopped recommending LangChain to founders.